Prof Will Alsop OBE RA 12

 which he won the 2003 Architects' Journal Award for Architecture.

-He is currently designing part of the regeneration of
+His recent projects included designing part of the regeneration of

-Kew Gate district for the London Borough of Hounslow; developing schemes for
+Kew Gate district for the London Borough of Hounslow; developing

 Alsop's iconic designs such as the Glenwood Power Plant in Yonkers,